How Startups from the USA to France are Embracing the AI Wave

 The ‘hype’ surrounding GenAI generates tension on talents who are not only able to prototype but also to produce complete, mastered systems (cost + output), which feeds the competition.
 Our study demonstrates that 84% of respondents learn about AI through a combination of self-learning and self-taught initiatives and that companies spend about 50% of their R&D time on prototyping in order to learn and discover more solutions.
 This is often a pragmatic choice from our startups: with few talents available, high prices, and a need for tailored solutions, the hiring approach has a lot of inertia, restrained talent pool, and ramp-up constraints, which are greater than doing it in-house.

 Even though slow and expensive, the need for AI expertise is as strong as ever: half of our startups are hiring or plan on hiring for this role.
-LLMs and GenAI profiles are more up-to-date and autodidact ones, navigating and profiting from a thrilling environment.
+LLMs and GenAI profiles are more up-to-date and self-taught, navigating and benefiting from a dynamic environment.
 This is the tricky part of hiring for AI, as it’s harder to rely on a proven track record.
 More traditional AI profiles are found in academic talent pools, where the bigger challenge is finding someone who can fit in a startup mindset.

 Although the French ecosystem benefits from talents, founders, and engineers coming from world-renowned AI and engineering schools, most of them are lured by US-based companies with deeper pockets and a thriving, risk-prone ecosystem.
 How are our startups embarrassing this competition, and how do they deal with a European Union centered around legalization rather than innovation?